 We were flying into New York City long before the tragedy of 9/11, back when Pilots delighted in flying you around Manhattan before landing you safely on the ground.
 You saw the Statue of Liberty, The Empire State building, The World Trade Towers, the Brooklyn Bridge, and a glimpse of the hustle and bustle of a large concentrated city.

-I had just finished pointing out to my daughters and Kathy that during working hours (nine to five) Manhattan was the most densely populated place on Earth.
+I had just finished pointing out to my daughters and my wife, Kathy, that during working hours (nine to five) Manhattan was the most densely populated place on Earth.
 Something like 14 million people crammed into that tiny space for the workday.
 I got the appropriate “oohs” and “ahhs” from my family.
 My one daughter grew thoughtful.

 I thought she was trying to picture what fourteen million people crammed into a small island looked like.
 She wasn’t.
 She was thinking.
 Like a lot of ten year olds, her thoughts weren’t any I would have come up with.
 For this is what she asked me: